Unity-Technologies/com.unity.multiplayer.rfcs/text/0015-interest-management.md

 * It has bulit-in storage for the objects it manages.
 That is, implements `AddObject` / `RemoveObject` for you and stores / removes the corresponding object in its own store.
 As we will see later, if you want to devise your own storage means (e.g. for a graph-based node) instead override the `InterestNode`
 * It has a framework for adding one or more `InterestKernels`.
 These are simple functions that will be called in succession in the `QueryFor` call.
 If no `InterestKernels` are implemented, then all the nodes that have been added (and not removed) are returned in the query.
    * one might wonder "why the separation between `InterestNode`s and `InterestKernels`?"
-Consider the classic case where, for a given prefab we want to consider it relevant if it is within a given radius and on the same team as the querying connection's object.
+Consider the classic case where, for a given prefab we want to consider it relevant if it is within a given radius **OR** on the same team as the querying connection's object.
 If we implemented this with 2 `InterestNodes` both associated with the prefab, then the storage for both `InterestNodes` would be unnecessarily duplicated - both nodes would be tracking all the same objects that came in via `AddObject` / `RemoveObject`.
 By keeping the kernels separate from the storage we can have the same storage shared with any number of kernels
    * one might wonder, why not also have `InterestKernels` in non-`InterestNodeStatic` nodes?
 They too will have some kind of kernel running.
 And the answer (currently) is that, in practice, these non-`InterestModeStatic` nodes should work as a dispatch (e.g. a Graph node that dispatches to the correct graph cell - which itself should be a `InterestNodeStatic` node - example shown later).

 ### 3. `InterestKernel` (scriptable object)